Travel itineraries, hiking, kayaking and sailing in Italy and around the world

 was free and that evening there was no one else, but there were clear signs that the place was often frequented by

-As a more comfortable alternative, you could also look for the most convenient
+As a more comfortable alternative, you could also

 The next morning we quickly visited the island of Campalto, we packed, we loaded the kayak and we sailed again to the center of Venice.